-Ankylosing spondylitis is a form of arthritis that’s associated with long-term inflammation of the joints in the spine.
-The condition can cause back and hip pain, stiffness, and affect a person’s mobility.
+Ankylosing spondylitis (AS) is a form of arthritis that’s associated with long-term inflammation of the spinal joints, also called vertebrae.
+The condition can cause back pain, hip pain, and stiffness.
+It can also affect a person’s mobility.

 Your spine is designed to protect the vulnerable nerves of your spinal cord.
 Like interlocking puzzle pieces, the bones of the vertebral column fit together perfectly.
 This allows for flexibility without compromising spinal cord protection.